ThanhBinhTran/Computer_Engineering_Projects_HCMUT/README.md

 # Computer Engineering projects [CSE HCMUT]
 This mega project includes many projects which were implemented by junior students from CSE HCMUT.
+The works were going to be applied on Raspberry Pi, due to the pandemic, however, we decided to use simulation (Turtlebot  within ROS and Gazebo or laptop.)

 ## Classifying Objects on a Conveyor Belt Using Teachable Machine
 This project classifies objects on a conveyor belt using Teachable Machine.
 The simulation is conducted in ROS and Gazebo environments.
-Teachable Machine is used to classification objects (toys).
+Teachable Machine is used for objects (toys) classification.

 <img src="https://github.com/ThanhBinhTran/Computer_Engineering_Projects_HCMUT/blob/master/img_preview/Classifying_Objects_on_a_Conveyor_Belt_Using_Teachable_Machine.png" width="500" alt="Classifying Objects on a Conveyor Belt Using Teachable Machine">